dfelinto/blender-manual/manual/modeling/modifiers/introduction.rst

 .. _bpy.types.Modifier.show_on_cage:

-Show on Cage (vertices-triangle icon) -- Meshes only Depends on the previous setting, if enabled, the modified geometry can also be edited directly, instead of the original one.
+Show on Cage (vertices triangle icon) -- Meshes only Depends on the previous setting, if enabled, the modified geometry can also be edited directly, instead of the original one.